yurimarx/iris-qr-barcode-utils/README.md

 4. Use Postman (or other REST Client) to Write a barcode to a value:

 - Method: GET
-- URL: http://localhost:52773/iris-qrbarcode/writeqrbarcodetoimage/1234567891234/test (template is: /writeqrbarcodetoimage/<barcode number>/<image name>)
+- URL: http://localhost:52773/iris-qrbarcode/writeqrbarcodetoimage/1234567891234/test (template is: /writeqrbarcodetoimage/barcode number/image name)

 ![Write barcode](https://github.com/yurimarx/iris-qr-barcode-utils/raw/main/writebarcode.png "Write Bar code")

-5. Use Postman to read a barcode value (try EAN 128 type - the project has a sample on <project-folder>/code128.png):
+5. Use Postman to read a barcode value (try EAN 128 type - the project has a sample on project-folder/code128.png):

 - Method: POST
 - URL: http://localhost:52773/iris-qrbarcode/qrbarcodefromimage